 I’m not proud to admit that when I first heard about people choosing their pronouns a few years ago, I didn’t really understand what all the fuss was about.
 I thought it wasn’t really relevant in terms of things that were important to think about.
-I was happy to use specific pronouns if someone asked me, but I didn’t really see the point.
+I was happy to use specific pronouns if someone asked me, but, overall, I didn’t really see the point.

 Before I go further into why that changed, what actually are pronouns?

 Simply put, pronouns are the way we assign gender to people.
 “I saw her today”, or “He went to the football” and “Have you heard from them yet?”
 Until recently, most people chose to publicly identify themselves in a binary him/her way.
 The tolerance of modern society for more gender-fluid identification, however, has seen an array of pronouns become available from they/them to ze/hir.
 This doesn’t mean that people who identify as gender fluid are ‘new’.
 It just means that language has adapted to allow people more freedom to reflect their felt reality in public.

 Nor is it a fad.
 Our research as a company has shown us that science backs up the gender as a fluid spectrum rather than a fixed identity idea.
 One paper said:

 “Science tells us that gender is a non-binary construct, allowing for a spectrum of gender identities, which may not align with sex assigned at birth.
 Sex assigned at birth is not the same as gender identity”.